Have you been wondering how to reduce computer energy consumption? Throughout this article, we’ll help you save on your energy bill.

 Switch to a laptop computer

 A laptop has to run on a battery; therefore, it makes sense that its components do not drain high levels of power.
-Laptops even have better power-saving features than a desktop computer.
+Laptops even have better power-saving features than desktop computers.

 Use portable devices whenever you can